 We witnessed our first auction when on the job interview — a huge Victorian terrace house sold for nearly $2 million over the estimated selling price, the bids escalating in ten-thousand, then one hundred thousand dollar increments as if it was just pocket change.
 It was terrifying.

-The first house we seriously wanted to buy in Melbourne was on Richmond Hill.
-The auction was August 25, one day after we received our permanent residency visas.
+The auction for the first house we wanted to buy was August 25, one day after we received our permanent residency visas.
 Such excitement!
 We were going to walk to the MCG (Melbourne Cricket Ground)!
 I researched bidding techniques.
 We agreed on our maximum bid.
 But then a sneaky bidder appeared and blew everyone out of the water by adding a couple hundred thousand to the highest bid.
 Yes, a tried and true technique – the late pounce.
 Everyone looked stunned as he shook hands with the agents.
 We didn’t want to be that close to the MCG after all, really.

 Fortunately both our bid and another party’s bid were too low, so nothing happened.
-The next day, in a flash of belated brilliance, I called the council to check on any development activity in the neighborhood.
-Turns out there was a permit for a seven-story building just across the street.
+The next day, in a flash of belated brilliance, I called the council to check on any development activity in the neighborhood, and discovered there was a permit for a seven-story building just across the street.
 It would loom over the back patio.
-Bullet dodged… Note to self: do NOT go in off the street and make a bid.
+Bullet dodged… Note to self: do NOT go in off the street and make a bid on a house.
 The agent hounded us for a good two weeks.
 The sellers had reconsidered, and would likely take an offer just a wee bit higher than our last bid!
 Um, no…

-By then, the agents were starting to recognize us.
-We were getting a reputation – desperate?
+By then, we were on the the agents‘ radar.
+Desperate?
 Clueless?
 Easy targets?
 They started offering to show us “off-market” properties.

 We had made a pre-auction offer on another super-modern place featuring a light well in the dining room with a mural of a sad little blue man in a boat done by a famous graffiti artist.
 But another couple placed a higher bid while Marc was in a meeting so it got away.
-The agent said she had an off-market property she could show us, a townhouse with an underground garage, massive modern kitchen, enormous walk-in robe.
+The agent said she had an a townhouse with an underground garage, massive modern kitchen, enormous walk-in closet.
 I have always wanted a walk-in closet!
-But the price was ridiculous and we didn’t want to live in any kind of body corporate.
-I think that’s another catch of the “off-market property” – a way for agents to try and manage sellers who have unreasonable price dreams.
+But the price was ridiculous.

 Another agent gave us a tip on a house under construction, with polished concrete floors, a rooftop deck, super-high ceilings and massive marble kitchen countertops.
 We could get it for a lower price if we bought it before completion, since the seller wouldn’t have to stage it and put it up for auction.
-Very off-market.
-But no off-street parking.
+Very off-market, but unfortunately, no off-street parking.
 And how often are you actually going to climb up onto the rooftop deck, especially if it’s baking hot outside?
 What is it anyway with all these massive marble benchtops?
-We passed on it.
 Later, we went to see its open house just before the auction.
 It was gorgeous but I was glad we hadn’t fallen for it – the floor-to-ceiling windows were covered in drapes because it was such a fishbowl to the street.
 There was no garden to speak of.
 It felt cavernous.

-One September weekend I decided that we would just give the house hunting a rest and go for a hike instead.
-It was getting too depressing.
+One September weekend I decided that we would give the house hunting a rest and go for a hike instead.
 Living out of suitcases wasn’t so bad.
 I took one final pass over the app before we headed out.
-There was a dot in Toorak, in our price range, and it occurred to me: what if Marc took a different train line?
+There was a dot in Toorak, an area we’d ruled out because of the train commute to Monash.
+But it was in our price range, and it occurred to me: what if Marc took a different train line?
 I did the calculations.
 The bus ride was longer, but the overall commute time was comparable.
 I showed the listing to Marc.
 We talked about it in the car.
 The price was listed up front, which meant it had passed in at auction.
 The photos of the house were interesting.
 It was designed by a famous architect, Walter Burley Griffin.
 Never heard of him.
 But it was on a large bit of land.
 The pool was a downside, but maybe we could learn to like pools.
-We liked the idea of the size of the land.
 “Let’s call the agent and see,” he said.

-In the parking lot I called and got voicemail, so I left a message and we went for our hike.
-I also called the agent who kept showing us off-market properties, because she worked for the same company.
+I left a message and we went for our hike.
 On the way home the listing agent called us back.
 So sorry, but there was already an offer on the house.

 We were unexpectedly crushed.
 It had seemed like such a good idea.
-I called our agent, and she said “You don’t want that house!
+I called another agent we’d been working with, who was with the same company, and she said “You don’t want that house!
 It’s heritage protected, you can’t do anything to it!”
 Apparently you don’t want to buy a house if you don’t have the option to tear it down and build a new one that has high ceilings and massive marble countertops.
 I persisted.
-We just wanted to have a look at it, just in case.
 We didn’t care if it was heritage protected.
 Couldn’t she just prevail upon her colleague to let us have a teensy look?

 We got our look.
-And so we ended up buying Salter House.
+And that’s how we ended up buying Salter House.
 I’ll save the details of the renovation for another day.
 Like our builder said, “You don’t open a can of worms and not expect to find any worms…”